 In the hands of a skilled psychic reader, a deck of tarot cards is little short of a magic wand.
 And the art of reading tarot cards is often used by psychic teachers as the best method of expanding a person’s intuitive and psychic abilities.

-I have gone to some lengths to de-mystify the reading of tarot cards for the purposes of these lessons.
+I have gone to some lengths to de-mystify tarot card reading for beginners for the purposes of these lessons.
 The amount of mystique you wish to apply is up to you.

 What is in a deck of tarot cards?